MDAnalysis/membrane-curvature/README.md

 Using these hooks is highly encouraged because it helps catch common issues early and keeps pull requests easier to review.

-To set up hooks locally, with with [uv]:
+To set up hooks locally, with [uv]:

 ```bash
 uv sync --extra dev